seanmonstar/reqwest/README.md

 Reqwest uses [rust-native-tls](https://github.com/sfackler/rust-native-tls),
 which will use the operating system TLS framework if available, meaning Windows and macOS.
-On Linux, it will use OpenSSL 1.1.
+On Linux, it will use the available OpenSSL or fail to build if not found.

 ## License